 - Northern Mariana Islands

-The largest and most populous island (by far) is Saipan; five miles to the southwest is Tinian, and further southwest is the more isolated Rota.
-All are known for outdoor activities, especially golf; the islands have many oceanfront courses.
-Diving is also a favourite pastime, as the islands are home to many coral reefs, as well as World War II shipwrecks, underwater caverns and a spot where eagle rays are known to congregate.
-The three-mile Saipan Beach Pathway is an ideal spot to take a long walk (or ‘boonie stomp’, as locals call it).
-And if you just want to lie on a white sandy beach, you’ll have plenty of chances to do that, too.
+The largest and most populous island (by far) is Saipan; 8 kilometers to the southwest is Tinian, and further southwest is the more isolated Rota.
+All are known for outdoor activities, especially golf; the islands have several oceanfront courses.
+Diving is also a favorite pastime, as the islands are home to many coral reefs, as well as World War II shipwrecks, underwater caverns and a spot where eagle rays are known to congregate.
+The 5-kilometer Saipan Beach Road Pathway is an ideal spot to take a long walk (or "boonie stomp," as locals call it).
+And if you just want to relax on a white sandy beach, you’ll have plenty of chances to do that, too.